osa-ora/demo-ignite/README.md

 7. **Reduce the time and effort required to prepare customer-specific demos**, enabling faster and more consistent demo delivery.
 8. **Standardize demo provisioning across teams**, ensuring demos are reproducible, maintainable, and easy to share.

-By combining AI with a lightweight YAML-based demo definition, the project transforms existing deployment knowledge into a reusable demo catalog that can be executed consistently through natural language by anyone.
+By combining AI with lightweight YAML-based demo definitions, DemoIgnite transforms existing deployment knowledge into a reusable demo catalog that can be provisioned, executed, and managed consistently through natural language.

 ## System Overview